Dietrich College Interdisciplinary Courses

 Virtual news stories and game worlds are accessible by putting on cardboard goggles, theme parks are engineered to provide convincing multisensory experiences, and workforces are reliant on augmented views of factory floors.
 Immersive and spatial media constitute a suite of emerging technologies that offer the opportunity to expand arts, entertainment, science, design, commercial enterprises and countless other domains in ways that were previously limited to science fiction.
 The potential for augmented reality to disrupt our current technological ecosystem is tremendous.
 Many of these technologies are now 50 years old and just starting to enter the commercial realm.
 As immersive experiences and augmented realities become more integrated into our work and leisure, do we need to worry about the ways that unreality affect our experiences of reality, or our interactions with each other?
 How do we know that we can trust our senses to tell us what is real?
 How do we begin to grapple with the ethical, cultural, social, technological, and regulatory implications of this shift?

 Sports have been celebrated for bringing people together; yet, sports have also been a locus of tensions and conflict that most of us only experience from the sidelines.
 We understand sports, the people, and their cultural impact through the stories that we tell about them in such places as museums, stadium tours, and Halls of Fame as well as in books, documentaries, and podcasts.
 Through immersive technologies, these stories are brought to life and bring fans to the heart of the action.
-In this course, students and faculty together will seek to achieve two main objectives: (1) examine ways in which cultural and societal values are reflected in sports and (2) how Virtual Reality (VR) technology can help design experiences that enhance the users awareness of these issues by engaging with these cultural and societal perspectives.
-We will first unpack sports stories that are squarely situated at the crossroads of sports and culture(s) (e.g., racism, human rights, and the role of government and/in national politics).
+In this course, students and faculty together will seek to achieve two main objectives: (1) examine ways in which cultural and societal values are reflected in sports and (2) how Virtual Reality (VR) technology can help design experiences that enhance the users' awareness of these issues by engaging with these cultural and societal perspectives.
+Within project teams, we will first unpack sports stories that are squarely situated at the crossroads of sports and culture(s).
 Then we will explore the role of VR technology to help craft these narratives.
-Students, then, will discover what it means to write stories for VR experiences.
-The course will culminate in students designing an immersive experience about a sports conflict of their choice, which will be developed more fully to be displayed in the Askwith Kenner Global Languages and Cultures Room.
+In doing so, students will discover what it means to write stories for VR experiences.
+The course will culminate in students proposing an immersive experience about a sports conflict of their choice.

 We live in times when health is a major global concern, whether we worry about the increase in Covid-19 cases, await our immunization, strive to understand the disproportionate impact of the disease on BIPOC populations, or debate mitigation measuresnot to mention ongoing concerns with common chronic illnesses such as diabetes, cancer, autoimmune disease, depression, anxiety, etc..
 Health, or lack thereof, has always been a critical part of the human experience, and it is fundamentally impacted by different human experiences.
 This seminar will introduce students to the scientific aspects of health, its political and social determinants, ethical constraints, historical roots, as well as to the cultural and communicative skills required to dialogue about health, make decisions, and engage empathically with others in their health stories.
 We will read and discuss a broad variety of materials from medical science articles to social psychological experimental reports and personal or literary narratives about health.
 The course is divided into three components: health and preventative behaviors, managing chronic health challenges, and coping with disruptive health experiences.
 We believe these components can represent a broad array of interest and engage students on a personal level.